esertan/generate_pes_doc/content/codedoc.rst

         function integer function read_key(checkkey)

 In module ``pes_init`` :
 Function reads keyword from input and compares in to character input.
-Returs 1 if keyword matches character else 0.
+Returns 1 if keyword matches character else 0.

     ::